CyberGen49/express-file-index/README.md

 ![Screenshot of both themes](./promo.png)

 I use this project for my personal file server.
-Check it out [here](https://files.cybah.me/)!
+See it in practice [here](https://files.cybah.me/)!

 ## Features